 My eldest daughter Jessica was born with a congenital heart defect called hypoplastic left heart syndrome.
-This is my basic understanding of how Jessica’s heart works, although firstly I need to explain how the normal heart works.
+This is my basic understanding of how Jessica’s heart worked, although firstly I need to explain how the normal heart works.
 The picture below is a very simplified diagram representing the normal circulation.
 In the normal heart, oxygen-rich, or oxygenated, blood enters the left atrium of the heart via the pulmonary vein.
 It is pumped through the mitral valve into the left ventricle and then pumped into the aorta where it travels to the body.
 The blood leaving the body is known as deoxygenated blood (the oxygen having been used by the body) and this returns to the right side of the heart via the vena cava, entering the right atrium where it is pumped via the tricuspid valve into the right ventricle.
 It is then pumped from the right ventricle into the pulmonary artery where it travels to the lungs to collect oxygen.
 The oxygenated blood now leaves the lungs via the pulmonary vein and travels back to the heart and the process begins again.

 With hypoplastic left heart, the mitral valve is blocked (known as mitral atresia) which prevents the oxygenated blood getting to the left ventricle.
 However, an atrial septal defect (ASD) (a hole between the top two chambers of the heart) usually forms to allow the blood from the left atrium to pass into the right atrium where it mixes with the deoxygenated blood before passing into the right ventricle, through the pulmonary artery and back to the lungs.
 Because very little blood is able to get into the left ventricle and into the aorta, the aorta is underdeveloped.